TechDom-Ca/mynodejsapp/README.md

 Generate the Nexus token by using base64 encoding as follows.

-echo -n 'admin:passw0rd' | openssl base64
+echo -n 'admin:password' | openssl base64

 Create a .npmrc file in your project root directory and add below lines.